 Parents are entitled for 30 months after the end of maternity leave, either to commence or leave work one hour earlier, every day.
-In agreement with the employer, the parent is entitled to work reduced two hours for 12 months and one hour for additional 6 months or take paid leave in lieu of this right to reduced daily working hours.
+In agreement with the employer, the parent is entitled to take paid leave in lieu of this right to reduced daily working hours.